Haris Seferovic: Benfica

 On 2 June 2017, Seferovic signed a five-year contract with Portuguese champions Benfica.
 He debuted on 5 August in the 2017 Supertaça Cândido de Oliveira, starting alongside Jonas and scoring the second goal in a 3–1 win over Vitória de Guimarães.
 Four days later, he made his Primeira Liga debut in a 3–1 home win over Braga.
 In October that year, he was praised by former Benfica footballer Nuno Gomes as a valuable player for the team.
 In his first season with Benfica, Seferovic scored six times across all competitions, with every goal being scored in the first half of the season, after which he lost his role of supporting Jonas to Raúl Jiménez.

 Despite starting the 2018–19 season as the fourth attacking option of manager Rui Vitória, Seferovic became the team's top scorer on 11 January 2019, under the guidance of Bruno Lage.
 Most notably, in the league season, Seferovic scored the winning goal in a 1–0 home victory over Porto, netted the winner against Vitória de Guimarães away (0–1), scored the first goal in a 4–2 away win over Sporting CP, and netted a brace in a 10–0 thrashing of Nacional.
 Internationally, he scored yet another winner, this time in a 2–1 win over Galatasaray in the UEFA Europa League round of 32 on 14 February, helping Benfica seal their first victory in Turkey.
 With this goal, his 17th overall that season, he temporarily became the top scorer across all leagues in the world in 2019, with a 10-goal tally.
 His 23 league goals earned him the Bola de Prata, making him the second Swiss player (after Alexander Frei) to be the top goalscorer in a foreign league.

-After his title-wininng season, Seferovic signed a new contract lasting until 2024, and increasing his release clause to €60 million.
+After his title-winning season, Seferovic signed a new contract lasting until 2024, and increasing his release clause to €60 million.
 In 2019–20, his starts and goals decreased due to the dominance of the Brazilian Carlos Vinícius.
 The following year, with the Brazilian loaned to Tottenham Hotspur, Seferovic returned to the forefront and scored 22 goals, one fewer than top scorer Pedro Gonçalves of Sporting.

 In 2021–22, Seferovic was limited by persistent muscular injuries throughout the season, including an absence of 13 games between January and March.